 - Kidney failure

-- Blood vessel disease that may require an amputation
+- Vascular disease (which could require an amputation left untreated)

 - Nerve damage